-As of December 31, 2009, this subsidiary has carryforward tax losses of \$105,424 resulting from prior years U.S. operating losses and the exercise of stock options in 2001 by selling shareholders in a public offering of the Company's shares.
+As of December 31, 2010, this subsidiary has carryforward tax losses of \$68,910 resulting from prior years U.S. operating losses and the exercise of stock options in 2001 by selling shareholders in a public offering of the Company's shares.
 These losses can be carried forward against taxable income for 20 years from the year in which the losses were incurred, resulting in expiration dates of 2021 through 2026.
-The Company estimates that it will utilize \$8,900 of such losses on its adjusted 2009 tax returns and estimates that it will utilize \$40,000 on its 2010 tax returns.
-The Company's U.S. subsidiary has been examined by the U.S. tax authorities through 2008; however due to the fact that the U.S. subsidiary has a net operating loss carryforward, the U.S. subsidiary remains subject to examination by the U.S. tax authorities only to the extent of the amount of the net operating loss carryforward.
+The Company estimates that it will utilize \$36,500 of such losses on its adjusted 2010 tax returns.
+The Company's U.S. subsidiary has been examined by the U.S. tax authorities through 2008; however due to the fact that the U.S. subsidiary has a net operating loss carryforward, the U.S. subsidiary remains subject to examination by the U.S. tax authorities from 2002 onward, but only to the extent of the amount of the net operating loss carryforward.
 As long as these net operating losses are available, the Company believes its U.S. subsidiary will not have significant tax assessments as a result of the examination.
 As discussed in Note 2.q, the Company reversed \$76,694 of the valuation allowance in 2009.